Dangal (2016 film): Box office

-India

 Dangal collected ₹29.8 crore on its opening day of release in India, and recorded as the second highest non-holiday opening after Dhoom 3.
-On its second day, the film collected ₹348 million and on the third day collections were ₹424 million taking the first weekend collections to ₹1.07 billion.
 On 9 January 2017, Dangal became the highest grossing Indian film domestically, beating Aamir Khan's previous film PK.
 It eventually grossed ₹538.03 crore from all languages in India.
 The film's footfalls at the domestic Indian box office was 37 million admissions.

-Overseas

 Deadline Hollywood reported that Dangal would open in 331 North American screens, the hitherto highest for a Bollywood film, on 21 December 2016.
 Releasing in 279 theatres in the United States, it collected USD282,280 and USD42,816 from 24 theatres in Canada on the first day; an overall occupancy of 65 per cent was reported.
 It grossed USD12.4 million in North America becoming the highest grossing Indian film there, to be surpassed only months later by Baahubali 2: The Conclusion.
 Dangal was released in 95 screens across the Arab Gulf countries and was last reported to have collected ₹59.04 crore from the region.
 In the United Kingdom, the film grossed £2.6 million in December 2016, and (₹ crore) by January 2017.
-It was the UK's highest-grossing foreign-language film of 2016, as well as the highest-grossing film in the category of specialised films (foreign-language, documentary and classic films).
-It also received the highest opening in Australia for a Bollywood film (41 screens), and collected USD528,000 in its first weekend, opening at second spot, behind Rogue One.
-Having collected over ₹12.65 crore in the country, (Note: According to The Numbers, it collected a little over USD2 million, while Bollywood Hungama claims it collected USD2.6 million, both over ₹12.65 crore.) it became the highest grossing Indian film there.
-It also collected USD460,000 (₹2.98 crore) in New Zealand.

-Dangal emerged as highest-grossing Indian film of all time in international markets, when it had grossed around ₹1459 crore overseas by June 2017, during its second overseas phase, while running in Taiwan and China.

-Taiwan

 Upon theatrical release in Taiwan, Dangal earned over USD3 million and emerged as the number one film there, also becoming the highest grossing Indian film in the region.
 Its final gross in Taiwan was NT$167 million as of October 2017, or ₹41 crore.
-The film ran in the country for four months, with a final gross 101 times greater than its opening day gross, setting a record at Taiwan's box office.